adamgunderson/JuniperVersionMonitor/README.md

 This script references juniper_eol.csv (generated using scrapeEOL.py) and junos_cves.json (generated using fetchJunosCVE.py).

 ## fetchJunosCVE.py
 This script downloaded CPE and CVE data from nvd.nist.gov and stored as junos_cves.json.
 API key is optional.
 Rate limit to 5 requests per 30 seconds if no API key, and 50 requests per 30 seconds with API key.
+API Keys can be requested here: https://nvd.nist.gov/developers/request-an-api-key

 Standard FMOS Python libraries are used, so this can be ran directly in FMOS.

 ## scrapeEOL.py